-If assistance is still needed, please contact AJAA Staff at admin@ajaaonline.org.
+If assistance is still needed, please contact AYS Staff at sports@avonindiana.gov.
 We're here to help!

-You may also reference the particular sport program page on www.ajaaonline.org, which will have a current list of Committee Members with corresponding contact information.
+You may also reference the particular sport program page on avonindiana.gov/sports, which will have a current list of Committee Members with corresponding contact information.